HuaweiSwitch/CloudEngine-Ansible/docs/ce_module_docs.md

 ## ce_ospf
-Manages configuration of an ospf instance
+Manages configuration of an OSPF instance

   * Synopsis
   * Options
   * Examples

 #### Synopsis
- Manages configuration of an ospf instance
+ Manages configuration of an OSPF instance

 #### Options